oneaiguru/panewiki/docs/haiku-docs/architecture/data-model.md

 If Node A links to Node B:
   → linkedTo: ["node-b"]

-Node B automatically knows:
+The graph layer backfills Node B's inbound view, so UI code can ask:
-  → linkedFrom: ["node-a"]
+  → getLinkedFrom("node-b") → ["node-a"]

 Links in detail view only:
   → linkedDetailOnly: ["node-security-proofs"]